pandersen-uncharted/facets-v4/DEVELOPMENT.md

 ## Publish
 **NOTE: This has not been verified to work.**

-- Bump the packages using yarn bump or npm run bump
+- Bump the package versions
 ```shell script
 yarn bump
 ```